zinzin186/Parchment/README.md

 * **Infinite scrolling**: <br /> Because view controllers are only allocated as you are scrolling, you can create data sources that are infinitely large.
 This is perfect for things like [calendars](Documentation/infinite-data-source.md).

 * **Highly customizable** <br/> The menu items are built using `UICollectionView`, which means you can display pretty much whatever you want.
-You can even [subclass the layout](Documentation/layout-subclass.md) to create completely custom behaviours.
+You can even subclass the layout to create completely custom behaviours.

-## Usage
+## Getting Started

-### Convenience subclass
+### Basic usage

 The easiest way to use Parchment is to use the `FixedPagingViewController` subclass.
 Just pass in an array of view controllers and Parchment will generate menu items for each view controller using their